Shreya-0501/Scamazon/Architecture.md

 -  Databases with pictures (SQL)
 	- Vendors
-		- Can upload pictures, prod description
+		- Can upload prod name
 		- Your Items

 	- Customers
-		- Can search (with queries)
 		- Customers can see prev/your orders

 ### API end points